Donate Sponsor

 brown tabby cat looking at the camera with green eyes and long white whiskers

-Cat whiskers are important sensory tools for cats.
-They are more deeply embedded than normal cat hair as each whisker connects to the muscular system so it can move, and the nervous system so it can send messages to the brain.
+Whiskers are more deeply embedded than normal cat hair.
+Each whisker connects to the muscular system so it can move.
+It also connects to the nervous system so it can send messages to the brain.

 5. Protection.
 The position of whiskers near the eyes, nose and mouth help to protect these sensitive spots from danger and injury.
 If the whisker touches an object (even something as small as a speck of dust) the cat knows to move or shake their head, or blink their eyes, to keep it away.